sonicsmith/cassiopeia/README.md

 Mined using directly on chain through the token contract.

+Use this mining [example code](https://github.com/sonicsmith/cassiopeia-miner) to get started mining.

 This project uses code from PandoraERC404 and 0xBitcoin.

 It is compatible with the IERC918 mineable token interface.